olaroos/deepnetnotes/basics.md

 #### RNNs: Recurrent Neural Networks
 Used to learn periodical patterns from data.
+Vanilla RNNs functions as a hidden-markov-model.
 Problems: vanishing- and exploding-gradient.
 parts:
 $x$ - data
-$y$ - target
+$o$ - output
 $h$ - hidden-unit

-- **LSTM**: – Long Short Term Memory
-Used to counteract the problems with vanishing and exploding gradients in RNNs.
+- **LSTM**: – Long Short Term Memory  [medium LSTM] Used to counteract the problems with vanishing and exploding gradients in RNNs.
+LSTM has a memory-unit that "remembers" – as opposed to the hidden-unit in RNNs which only acts
+as a state (don't know if this is correct, I want to view the structure of the memory unit, what shape does it have?).
-Stronger than GRUs, can easily perform unbounded counting (don't know what that entails) [Wikipedia]
+Stronger than GRUs, can easily perform unbounded counting (don't know what that entails) [wiki LSTM]
 $x$ - data
-$h$ - hidden-unit
+$o$ - output
 $c$ - memory

 - **GRU**: – Gated Recurrent Unit
 A LSTM without an output-gate.
 And with a forget gate... (is that the same thing?)
 [Wikipedia]